Menteeno/menteeno/content/english/_index.md

       label: "Get Started"
       link: "#"

-  - title: "Personal Growth with Mentino"
+  - title: "Personal Growth with Menteeno"
-    image: "/images/service-3.png"
+    image: "/images/service-3.svg"
-    content: "At Mentino, we value your personal growth.
+    content: "At Menteeno, we value your personal growth.
 Alongside enhancing professional skills, we help you master key skills such as effective communication and time management."
     bulletpoints:
       - "Strengthening communication and social skills"
       - "Training in leadership and team management"